siemens/kas/docs/format-changelog.rst

 - Extend the allowed values of ``build_system`` by adding ``isar-privileged`` and ``isar-rootless``.
 - The repo key ``url`` can now be overridden.
+- The repo key ``commit`` can now be overriden with a null-value in such a way that the head of a given branch is used instead of the commit's default value.